-Having concluded that the KFD was not clear or fair, and was misleading, I need to reconsider how much reliance Mr B placed on this document before he decided to make the investment.
+Having concluded that the KFD was not clear or fair, and was misleading, I need to reconsider how much reliance Business G placed on this document before it decided to make the investment.

-For the reasons set out in my provisional decision I think it is reasonable to conclude that Mr B looked at the KFD, and relied on it when he decided to proceed with the scheme.
+For the reasons set out in my provisional decision I think it is reasonable to conclude that Business G looked at the KFD, and relied on it when it decided to proceed with the investment in Scheme C.